Summer Camp FAQs

 NGFS has two campuses: Guilford Campus, located at 1128 New Garden Road, and Page-Frederiksen Campus, located at 2015 Pleasant Ridge Road.
 Program locations are:

-- Middle School Electives - Guilford Campus and Page-Frederiksen Campus (location depends on the week’s themes and will be announced in advance)
+Middle School Electives - Guilford Campus and Page-Frederiksen Campus (location depends on the week’s theme and will be announced in advance)

 Bus shuttle service is offered between campuses so that families that have children participating in sessions on both campuses can drop off and pick up both participants at our Guilford campus.
 There is no fee to ride the shuttle.